CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (3) AICPA statements of position made applicable to auditing governmental entities by the AICPA and accepted for use in governmental accounting by the GASB;

-(c) The third level shall include AICPA practice bulletins made applicable to governmental entities by the AICPA and accepted for use in governmental accounting by the GASB;
+(2) AICPA practice bulletins made applicable to governmental entities by the AICPA and accepted for use in governmental accounting by the GASB;

 (d) The fourth level shall include:

-(1) GASB implementation guides; or
+(1) GASB implementation guides; and

-(2) Prevalent accounting practices that are widely recognized by public accountants and certified public accountants, licensed under RSA 309-A who prepare state and local governmental financial reports consistent with generally accepted accounting principles; and
+(2) Prevalent accounting practices that are widely recognized by public accountants and certified public accountants, licensed under RSA 309-B, who prepare state and local governmental financial reports consistent with generally accepted accounting principles; and

 (e) Other sources of guidance shall include:

-(1) GASB concepts statements; and
+(1) GASB concepts statements;

 PART Rev 1703 CLASSIFICATION OF FUNDS AND ACCOUNT GROUPS